Sokkeldirektoratet

 (1) A gas meter shall be suited to the measurement in question and the operating conditions under which it will be used.

-(2) During laboratory flow calibration, the gas meter shall comply with the performance requirements in Table 9.
-The requirements apply for calibration at flow rates within the specified flow rate range for the meter and before adjustment to the calibration curve.
+(2) During flow calibration in a laboratory, the gas meter shall comply with the performance requirements in Table 9.
+The requirements apply for calibrations at flow rates within the specified flow rate range for the meter and before adjustment to the calibration curve.
 The transitional flow rate (flow rate through a meter where performance requirements can be changed) shall not exceed 20 % of the maximum flow rate.
 The quantities in the table shall be determined as follows:

-1. Measurement errors shall, at each flow rate, be determined as the mean value of subsequent single calibrations.
+1. A measurement error shall, at each flow rate, be determined as the mean value of successive single calibrations.

-2. The combined uncertainty of the measurement error shall, at each flow rate, be determined through a type A evaluation of the uncertainty of the mean value of subsequent single calibrations, combined with the uncertainty of the calibration setup.
+2. The combined uncertainty of a measurement error shall, at each flow rate, be determined by a statistical analysis of the uncertainty of the mean value of successive single calibrations, combined with the uncertainty of the calibration setup.

-Table 9 (Requirements for gas meters during flow calibration)
+Table 9 (Requirements for a gas meter during flow calibration)

 Limit value for: Delivery measurement Allocation measurement CO2 tax measurement (fuel gas)